-The currently untitled third instalment of the Tom Holland-fronted Spidey franchise may see the return of a few familiar faces – multiverse rumours have been brewing for a while now, with Andrew Garfield, Emma Stone, and Kirsten Dunst reportedly reprising their roles from previous Spider-verses.
+The third installment of the Tom Holland-fronted Spidey franchise, titled Spider-Man: No Way Home, may see the return of a few familiar faces – multiverse rumors have been brewing for a while now, with Andrew Garfield, Emma Stone, and Kirsten Dunst reportedly reprising their roles from previous Spider-verses.
 We know we can also expect appearances from Doctor Octopus and J. Jonah Jameson, too.
 Other than that, everything is still pretty up in the air, plot-wise, but we’ve got high hopes for Spider-Man 3.

 Release date: December 22, 2021